mcelep/opa-scorecard/README.md

 ![System design](https://raw.githubusercontent.com/mcelep/opa-scorecard/master/system_logical.png)

-The goal of the system we put togehter is to provide insights to developers and platform users insights about OPA constraints that their application might be violating in a given namespace.
+The goal of the system we put together is to provide insights to developers and platform users insights about OPA constraints that their application might be violating in a given namespace.
 We use Grafana for creating an example dashboard.
 Grafana fetches data it needs for creating the dashboard from Prometheus.
 We've written a small Go program - depicted as 'Constraint Violation Prometheus Exporter' in the diagram above - to query the Kubernetes API for constraint violations and expose data in Prometheus format.
 Gatekeeper/OPA is used in [Audit](https://open-policy-agent.github.io/gatekeeper/website/docs/audit) mode for our setup, we don't leverage Gatekeeper's capability to deny K8S resources that don't fulfill policy expectations.

 ### OPA Constraints